 To better serve our clients and provide rapid response to assignments, Rimkus maintains offices in the following locations:

 Houston, Texas Albuquerque, New Mexico Atlanta, Georgia Austin, Texas Baltimore, Maryland Birmingham, Alabama Boston, Massachusetts Charleston, South Carolina Charlotte, North Carolina Chicago, Illinois Columbus, Ohio Dallas/Ft.
 Worth, Texas Denver, Colorado Ft.
-Lauderdale, Florida Indianapolis, Indiana Jackson, Mississippi Jacksonville, Florida Kansas City, Kansas Las Vegas, Nevada Little Rock, Arkansas Los Angeles, California Louisville, Kentucky McAllen, Texas Memphis, Tennessee Minneapolis, Minnesota Mobile, Alabama Nashville, Tennessee New Orleans, Louisiana New York, New York Oklahoma City, Oklahoma Orlando, Florida Pensacola, Florida Philadelphia, Pennsylvania Phoenix, Arizona Raleigh, North Carolina Richmond, Virginia Rochester Salt Lake City, Utah San Antonio, Texas San Diego, California San Francisco, California Seattle, Washington St. Louis, Missouri Tampa, Florida
+Lauderdale, Florida Indianapolis, Indiana Jackson, Mississippi Jacksonville, Florida Kansas City, Kansas Las Vegas, Nevada Little Rock, Arkansas Los Angeles, California Louisville, Kentucky McAllen, Texas Memphis, Tennessee Minneapolis, Minnesota Mobile, Alabama Nashville, Tennessee New Orleans, Louisiana New York, New York Oklahoma City, Oklahoma Orlando, Florida Pensacola, Florida Philadelphia, Pennsylvania Phoenix, Arizona Portland, Oregon Raleigh, North Carolina Richmond, Virginia Salt Lake City, Utah San Antonio, Texas San Diego, California San Francisco, California Seattle, Washington St. Louis, Missouri Syracuse Tampa, Florida